SomeshTalligeriDEV/FEATURES_SIH/README.md

 # SARATHI – Landing Page

-Welcome to the SARATHI landing page project.
-This site introduces the "Digital Krishna for Students"—a suite of AI-powered tools designed to guide students through exam preparation with clarity and confidence.
+Welcome to the SARATHI landing page.
+Think of this as the home base for students—simple, focused, and easy to explore.
+The site presents helpful study tools and a friendly introduction to the SARATHI experience.

-This README is human-friendly and practical.
-It helps you run, develop, and deploy the app without changing any of the existing logic or UI.
+This guide is intentionally short and practical.
+It shows you how to run, develop, and deploy the project without changing any of the existing logic or UI.

 ## ✨ What’s inside
 - **Modern Next.js app** using the App Router (`app/`)
 - **Tailwind CSS v4** with PostCSS
 - **Beautiful, comic-inspired UI** built with reusable components in `components/`
-- **Feature grid** linking to external SARATHI tools (Mind Map, Flash Notes, AI Bot)
+- **Feature grid** linking to external SARATHI tools (Mind Map, Flash Notes, Saarathi Bot)
 - **Student success stories** with real avatars from `public/`

 ## 🗂️ Key directories